-Linda Rudge is a freelance education expert specialising in RE and the continuing professional development of teachers.
-Before becoming project manager for the REQM, she led the partnership development of the Learn, Teach, Lead RE programme www.ltlre.org
+Linda Rudge is a freelance education expert specializing in RE.
+Before becoming project manager for the REQM, she led the partnership development of the Learn, Teach, Lead RE programme www.ltlre.org across several local authorities.

-She is a qualified teacher and SIAMS inspector, and has worked for a local authority as an adviser and for two universities.
-Linda is convinced that confident and valued teachers are the key to successful RE in any school, and that the REQM has been a very important contributor to the subject’s recent successes.
+Linda is a qualified teacher, formerly a Section 48 (SIAMS) inspector, and she spent twenty years in higher education engaged in research and in initial and continuing teacher education.
+Linda is convinced that confident and valued teachers are the key to successful RE in any school, and that the REQM has a very important contribution to make to the subject’s success.

 Linda has been a member of several Standing Advisory Councils for RE, and is now the Chair of the National Association of SACREs (elected in 2020).